paulborile/rcli/README.md

 # rcli
 readline based library for writing cli applications in C

-Just set the list of commands and develop a function for each command : all the rest is done by rcli.
-Uses GNU readline and GNU history libraries
+Just set the list of commands and develop a function for each command : all the rest is done by rcli, autocompletion included Uses GNU readline and GNU history libraries
 Example code :